Tips for New Puppy Owners

 A Golden Retriever puppy straining against its leash to sniff a Pumi dog.

-Bringing your puppy home is an exciting time, and many pet parents can't wait to show off their new puppy.
+Bringing your puppy home is an exciting time, and many pet owners can't wait to show off their new puppy.
 However, it's best to give your pup some time to get used to their new family and home before having big get-togethers.
 Slowly and safely introducing your pup to new people, places, and things (once it's safe to do so and they have all their vaccinations) is recommended – you don't want to overwhelm them!
 Remember, everything is brand new from a puppy's point of view.
 When introducing your puppy to new things, make it a positive experience with lots of praise and treats.
 To learn more about how to properly socialize your puppy, check out our blog.

 Give Your Pup Their Own Space